Learn how to fill in eyebrows to define their shape and get fuller brows in no time. Full, voluminous eyebrows are the look of the moment.

 After the previous step, you will notice some stray hairs higher than your natural eyebrow line.
 Trim them nicely using a small pair of scissors.
 Brush over your eyebrows again to settle the hairs in their natural position.

 Here is the tricky part.
-This step is the most important in the how to fill in eyebrows routine.
-Starting from the marked starting point of the eyebrows, through the arch and to the end point of the eyebrows, use soft strokes to mimic the natural hairs.
+This step is the most important part of the how-to-fill eyebrows routine.
+Use soft strokes to mimic the natural hairs, from the marked starting point of the eyebrows, through the arch, and to the endpoint of the eyebrows.

-Apply these colorful strokes in a soft manner.
+Softly apply these colorful strokes.
 When you apply too much pressure, the eyebrow pencil may look unnatural.

 Nevertheless, most eyebrow pencils will have a long-lasting color, so you don’t have to make applying wax a routine.